11 Habits for Cultivating Gratitude (Even in Hard Times) - a little dose of happy - aldohappy.com Blog

 One of the best ways to cultivate gratitude is to surround yourself with positive people.
 When you’re surrounded by people who make you feel good, it’s easy to be grateful.

 Look for friends, family members, and colleagues who make you feel happy, supported, and appreciated.
-These positive feelings will rub off on you, and you’ll start to feel more grateful for all the good things in your life.
+These positive feelings will rub off on you, and you’ll feel even more grateful for all the good things in your life.

 Conversely, try to avoid toxic people who drain your energy and make you feel bad about yourself.
 These relationships can chip away at your positive attitude and make it harder to feel grateful.

-Reflect on the people in your life and figure out who you’re grateful for.
-These are the people who brighten your day, make you laugh, and support you through thick and thin.
+Reflect on the people in your life and determine who you’re grateful for.
+These people brighten your day, make you laugh, and support you through thick and thin.
 Cultivating relationships with these positive people should be a top priority.

 4. Start a Gratitude Journal

 Gratitude journaling is a simple yet powerful way to cultivate gratitude.
-The act of writing down what you’re grateful for forces you to take notice of the good things in your life, no matter how small.
+Writing down what you’re grateful for forces you to notice the good things in your life.

 Every day, take a few minutes to write down things you’re grateful for in your journal.
 This can be anything from your morning cup of coffee to a friend’s kind words.

-Over time, you’ll develop a habit of looking for the positive things in your life, and you’ll be surprised by how much you have to be grateful for.
-This habit of expressing daily gratitude will help you see the silver lining on even the most difficult of days.
+Over time, you’ll develop a habit of looking for the positive things in your life, and you’ll be pleasantly surprised by how much you have to be grateful for!
+This daily gratitude habit will help you see the silver lining on even the most difficult days.

 By writing things down, you’ll create a written record of all the great things you have and all the great experiences you’ve had.
-You can look back on your journal entries when you’re feeling down and be reminded of all the good in your life.
+You can reflect on your journal entries when you’re feeling down and be reminded of all the good in your life.

-Get started today by picking up a gratitude journal or by downloading the Do Happy App, which is tailored specifically for gratitude journaling and curating photos of happy moments from every day.
+Get started today by picking up a physical journal or downloading the Do Happy App, which is tailored specifically for gratitude journaling and curating photos of happy moments from every day.

-Make gratitude a weekly habit by setting aside one day each week to celebrate all the things you’re thankful for.
-Thankful Thursday is a catchy day to choose, but any day of the week will work and you should choose the day that works best for you!
+Make gratitude a weekly habit by setting aside one day each week to celebrate everything you’re thankful for.
+Thankful Thursday is a catchy day to choose, but any day of the week will work, and you should choose the day that works best for you!

 Set aside time each week to reflect on your blessings.
 This is the perfect time to review your gratitude list and add any new items.
-It is also the perfect opportunity to check in with loved ones and let them know how much they mean to you.
+It is also the perfect opportunity to check in with loved ones and tell them how much they mean to you.

 A great way to cultivate gratitude is to perform random acts of kindness.
 These acts can be big or small, but they should be completely unexpected and out of the ordinary.

-You can do something as simple as holding the door open for someone or giving a compliment to a stranger.
-Or you can go above and beyond like buying someone’s coffee or donating to a local food bank.
+You can do something as simple as holding the door open for someone or complimenting a stranger.
+Or you can go above and beyond, like buying someone’s coffee or donating to a local food bank.
 (Need more ideas?
 Check out some of our favorite random acts of kindness ideas!)

 When you do something nice for someone else, it results in both you and them feeling good!